ns1/ns1-go/README.md

 Local dev: use `go mod replace` in client code to point to local checkout of this repository.

+Consider running `./script/install-git-hooks` to install local git hooks for this project.

 # LICENSE

 Apache2 - see the included LICENSE file for more information